Scheduling of J. C. Kellam Building 11th Floor UPPS No. 08.01.15

 d.
 Reservation requests submitted by university student organizations, as listed in Priority V, must be approved by the organization’s advisor and the dean of Students prior to submission of request to the VPFSS.

 e.
-Cancellation of all events hosted by off-campus individuals or organizations must be in writing and received to the VPFSS office at least 30 days prior to the event.
-In the event that notification is not received at least 30 days prior to planned event date, a cancellation fee equal to the rental and setup fees will be charged to the reserving party.
+Cancellation of all events hosted by off-campus individuals or organizations must be in writing and received by the VPFSS office at least 30 days prior to the event.
+In the event that notification is not received at least 30 days prior to the planned event date, a cancellation fee equal to the rental and setup fees will be charged to the reserving party.

 03.02 The reserving party should indicate on the reservation request form any decorating time required.
 All decorations must be removed at the conclusion of the event.

 a.
 Candles, glitter, confetti, or liquids of any kind may not be used for decorations.